smith-chem-wisc/MetaNetwork/README.md

 # MetaNetwork
 Network analysis and visualization of proteomics data using weighted gene correlation network analysis.
 This file details how to run MetaNetwork.
-[MetaNetwork's wiki](https://github.com/smith-chem-wisc/MetaNetwork/wiki) contains a vignette using data available in this GitHub repository and details how to use and interpret MetaNetwork's results.
+[MetaNetwork's wiki](https://github.com/smith-chem-wisc/MetaNetwork/wiki) contains an overview of the options available for MetaNetwork's  WGCNA workflow and a vignette that details how to use and interpret MetaNetwork's results.

 ## How to Run MetaNetwork